 Presidential Scholar Awards are merit scholarships awarded by the Office of Undergraduate Admission to incoming freshmen applicants.
 To be eligible, the applicant must be considered by the Admission Committee to have outstanding academic qualifications.

-The scholarship is renewable for four years (five years for Architecture students) provided the student maintains a 2.700 cumulative grade point average and continuous enrollment in a full-time undergraduate division (enrolled for at least 12 credit hours).
+The scholarship is renewable for four years (five years for students pursuing the five-year accredited professional program track in Architecture) provided the student maintains a 2.700 cumulative grade point average and continuous enrollment in a full-time undergraduate division (enrolled for at least 12 credit hours).

 Students may not receive a Presidential Scholar Award in combination with any other Tulane merit scholarship, ROTC scholarship, Faculty-Staff Tuition Waiver, or Tuition Exchange Scholarship.
 Students may combine the award with a partial athletic scholarship, a partial Community Service Award, National Merit Scholarship, Valedictorian Scholarship and TOPS.
 Students offered a Presidential Scholar Award may qualify for need-based aid but are required to fill out and submit the necessary forms to be considered.